|

 Introduction: In 1947, an Arab boy threw a rock into some caves to ride out his goats who had wandered into them.
 When the rock hit he heard the sound of breaking pottery and found clay jars containing ancient scrolls.
 Called the Dead Sea Scrolls.

-The most valuable Biblical archaeological find probably ever made.
+This was the most valuable Biblical archaeological find probably ever made.
 The oldest Old Testament manuscripts up to that time dated at around 800 AD, yet these ancient manuscripts dated to 200 years before Christ.
-Liberal unbelieving so called scholars denied the accuracy of the Old Testament, but amazingly these manuscripts a 1000 years older than were literally identical proving that God had preserved His word and we today have an accurate Bible.
+Liberal unbelieving textual critics and scholars before this had denied the accuracy of the Old Testament saying the true text had been lost over the past ten centuries in the process of copying and recopying the text.
+However, amazingly these manuscripts that were a 1000 years older than the Masoretic text, that was text currently available, was literally identical proving that God had preserved His word and we today have an accurate Bible.

 What is treasure?
 A treasure is a quantity of precious metals, gems, or other valuable objects or a very valuable object.
-Something of great worth.
+Something of great worth to be sought after.

-Yet, the Lord is telling us here that we have this great treasure in and earthen vessel.
-That would mean a ordinary container made of clay, not some beautiful porcelain or china vessel.
+Yet, the Lord is telling us in verse 7, that we have this great treasure in and it is in an earthen vessel.
+That would mean a ordinary container made of clay, not some beautiful porcelain or China vessel.
+Wouldn't it be a tragedy to have a great treasure and not know it?
+Wouldn't it be a gross misfortune to have something of great value and not use it or derive the benefit of it?

 His description is important to understanding the meaning of the passage.
 Let's examine the passage and find the treasure.